kohler/hotcrp/devel/apidoc/settings.md

 # Settings

-These endpoints fetch and modify site settings.
+These endpoints retrieve and modify site settings.

 # get /settings

-> Fetch site settings
+> Retrieve site settings

 This endpoint returns a JSON object defining all site settings.
 The result can be used to examine settings offline, change settings otherwise unavailable